“I like WordPress, but my boss hates it.”

 WordPress is easy.
 WordPress has been in development for over fifteen years.
 It’s designed so a user can install it and be ready to go with a minimum of effort.
 Many web hosts feature a one-click install of WordPress.
 You can have your site up and running in under five minutes.

 WordPress is customizable.
-Entire companies now make their living from WordPress development creating plugins and themes for WordPress.
-If you can dream up a functionality or feature for your website, chances are decent a plugin already exists to make it possible.
+Entire companies now make their living from creating plugins and themes for WordPress.
+If you can dream up functionality or feature for your website, chances are decent a plugin already exists to make it possible.
 WordPress is also one of the most flexible platforms in the world.
 We here at Mukava offer expert WordPress development services and would love to work on customizing WordPress for you.

 There are countless themes ready to make your website beautiful.
 If you want something custom-built by a web developer, good news!
 WordPress makes it simple to change the look and feel of a website without having to rebuild from the ground up.
 The aesthetics of a site exist apart from content, so you can change the appearance of your site completely without losing anything.